VesperLabs/aether/README.md

 - [ ] Minimap
 - [ ] Doors that require a key or level to pass through
 - [ ] Map item drops (Mining, Herbs) Professions?
+- [ ] Ability to choose from mage-type rogue-type or warrior-type rewards on some quests

 #### Combat